 The observed dose-dependent downregulation of MYC and MCL1 mRNA expression, CDK9 transcriptional targets, was consistent with the degree of target engagement required for preclinical efficacy.
 As predicted by the preclinical models, 12 mg/m2 QW dosing showed optimal target inhibition and has been selected as the optimal dose.
 The overall safety profile observed in this study supports further development of PRT2527 in hematologic malignancies (NCT05665530).
 In this study, PRT2527 is advancing as monotherapy in hematological indications, such as B-cell malignancies and acute myeloid leukemia (AML), and we have initiated the combination with zanubrutinib in B-cell malignancies.
-We expect to complete the monotherapy dose escalation in B-cell malignancies in the middle of 2024.
-A second cohort of patients with AML is expected to initiate in the first half of 2024.
+We expect to complete the monotherapy dose escalation in B-cell malignancies in 2024.
+Initiation of a second cohort of patients with AML occurred in the first half of 2024.
+Interim Phase 1 data is on track for presentation in the fourth quarter of 2024.